})

 A case study involving a multi-use complex in Chelsea shows how Priority First's customised electronic protection solutions effectively addressed unique challenges on building sites.
 Their site logistics management service ensures secure and efficient movement of materials, vehicles, and personnel, incorporating robust access control.

-What role does employee training play in small business security?
+What role does employee training play in security?

 Educating staff in safety principles is crucial for fostering a security-aware culture.
 Regular training sessions help employees recognise suspicious behaviour, understand access control measures, and appreciate the importance of incident reporting, ultimately enhancing vigilance and responsibility for safeguarding assets.